Gigaspaces/xap-docs/site/content/xap121/multi-site-conflict-resolution.markdown

 {{%/tabs%}}

 {{%note%}}
 The space classes don't have to be part of the deployed WAN GW PU jar.
-You can leveraging the [Space Document API](./document-api.html) as a totally generic resolver to access incoming replicated object payload and also the target copy (sink local space) allowing value comparison.
+You can leverage the [Space Document API](./document-api.html) as a generic resolver to access incoming replicated objects and also the target copy (sink local space) allowing value comparison.

 This will work also with any Java / .Net / C++ / Rest API / JDBC API implementations.
 {{%/note%}}